 Vegetables that are grown for their leaves like spinach and lettuce make great vegetables that grow in shade.
 Also, vegetables grown for their roots such as carrots and beets are great examples too.
 However, vegetables that are grown for their fruits do not usually do well in partial shade as they require at least 6 hours of full sunlight.

 Growing Vegetables and Herbs in the Shade Garden

 Understanding Sun and Shade

-Shade is more beneficial in the southern states throughout the summer where gardens may battle the higher heat.
-South-facing slopes and gardens may also benefit whereas north facing slopes and gardens may not.
+The shade is more beneficial in the southern states throughout the summer where gardens may battle the higher heat.
+South-facing slopes and gardens may also benefit whereas north-facing slopes and gardens may not.

 Problems and Solutions

 The biggest challenge to the shade garden is usually the roots of surrounding trees.
 Roots may suck up much of the water, thus requiring more frequent watering.
 A solution may be using containers or installing raised beds.